oraichain/oraichain-price/README.md

 * The Oraichain's validators execute the AI requests, aggregate, and return the results, which are already verified by test cases.

-* Third party test case providers are responsible for the verification process, and are rewarded accordingly.
+* Third-party test case providers are responsible for the verification process and are rewarded accordingly.

 * Users can select any aggregated result provided by any validator for their services.